GoldernHaze/File-Explorer/README.md

 ## In Upcoming Update (last updated: 25 Aug 25)
 - fixing known issues
 - more settings
+- Adding more bugs for fixing them in future updates:)
 - droping next version 3.1.1(fixed).

 ---